beneath-hq/beneath/DEVELOPING.md

 The project structure is currently:

-- beneath-frontend contains JavaScript/TypeScript code for the frontend
+- web contains JavaScript/TypeScript code for the frontend
 - beneath-go contains all Go code, which spans the control plane, the data gateway and the core data pipelines

 Checkout the git repo with: `git clone https://gitlab.com/_beneath/beneath-core.git`